allwin199/t-swap-review/audit-data/findings.md

 ### [L-2] Default value returned by `TSwapPool::swapExactInput` results in incorrect return value given.

-**Description:** The `swapExactInput` function is expected to return the actual amount of tokens bough by the caller.
+**Description:** The `swapExactInput` function is expected to return the actual amount of tokens bought by the caller.
 However, while it declares the named return value `output` it is never assigned a value, nor uses an explicit return statement.

 **Impact:** The return value will always be 0, giving incorrect information to the caller.